atomist/sdm-pack-fingerprint/backpack-demo.md

 ## fingerprintImpactHandler

-* the `transform` property is a callback function that will be called any time we need to apply an update to a project to bring it back to sync with a target fingerprint state.
-This can be extended to support new kinds of fingerprints beyond just the ones in this demo.
 * the `transformPresentation` is a callback function that can modify how PRs are created when a fingerprint is added.
 * the `complianceGoal` is an optional Goal that will be fulfilled only if all fingerprints in this project are in sync with their target states.
 The goal will fail if there are any differences.